 The Inn & Spa at Cedar Falls has three yurts with king-size or twin beds, bathrooms, gas log stove, microwave and refrigerator and wood decks.
 We got to take a peek at them during our stay there and marveled how spacious and well-appointed they are.

 How about bedding down into an authentic 1950s railroad caboose?
 The Hocking Hills Caboose Guest Cottage has five sleeping berths and a large deck.

 While my husband has slept in a friend’s vintage Airstream at music festivals, I’ve never had the chance.
-I could get it at Hocking Hills Cozy Retreat where you’ll settle in for the night in a 2017 Flying Cloud Airstream.
+I could get it at Hocking Hills Cozy Retreats where you’ll settle in for the night in a 2017 Flying Cloud Airstream.
 Relax outside around a fire pit in Adirondack chairs or in a hammock.